 - Do not depress the accelerator pedal while shifting from P (Park) or N (Neutral) to R (Reverse), D (Drive), L (Low).
 Always depress the brake pedal until shifting is completed.
 Failure to do so could cause you to lose control and have an accident. - Cold engine idle speed is high, so use caution when shifting into a forward or reverse gear before the engine has warmed up. - Never shift to P (Park) or R (Reverse) while vehicle is moving.
-Failure to do so could cause you to lose control and have an accident.
+Failure to do so could cause vou to lose control and have an accident.

-- When stopping the vehicle on an uphill grade, do not hold the vehicle by depressing the accelerator pedal.
+- Except in an emergency, do not shift to the N (Neutral) position while driving.
+Coasting with the transmission in the N (Neutral) position may cause serious damage to the transmission. - When stopping the vehicle on an uphill grade, do not hold the vehicle by depressing the accelerator pedal.
 The foot brake should be used for this purpose. - Do not downshift abruptly on slippery roads.
 This may cause a loss of control.